We’re sharing evidence-based information from our registered dietitians and the National Dairy Council to answer commonly asked nutrition questions.

 The USDA recommends that one serving of dairy is equal to an 8 ounce glass of milk, a 6 or 8 ounce container of yogurt, or 1 1/2 ounces of natural cheese or 2 ounces of processed cheese.

 Being lactose intolerant is not the same as having a milk allergy.
-A milk allergy is caused by a reaction to the protein in milk (casein or whey) that is triggered by the immune system.
+A milk allergy is caused by a reaction to the protein in milk (most commonly casein) that is triggered by the immune system.
 It occurs during infancy and most children outgrow it in early childhood.